Risk Indicators

 volunteer travel

 Choosing a program without spotting red flags is like booking a hotel based on one blurry photo.
-It might look fine at first glance—but zoom in, and the cracks show.
+It might look fine at first glance, but zoom in, and the cracks show.

-If you can’t clearly explain what you’ll be doing or how success is measured, that’s a problem.
+1. Vague Project Descriptions If you can’t clearly explain what you’ll be doing or how success is measured, that’s a problem.
 A legitimate initiative outlines goals, timelines, and impact metrics.
-Think of it like a recipe: if there’s no ingredient list or cooking steps, you’re not making a masterpiece—you’re guessing.
+Think of it like a recipe.
+No ingredient list?
+No cooking steps?
+You’re guessing.
+That’s what happens when projects stay fuzzy, nobody knows what winning looks like, so nobody wins.

 2. Guaranteed Acceptance & No Skill Requirements